 Freedom of mobility means that there is limited data available on where migrant workers settle in the United Kingdom.
 However, most migrant workers settle in urban areas.
 Data from applications for National Insurance Numbers shows that the majority of applications are from Polish and secondly Latvian Nationals.

-Yorkshire and the Humber has been affected by the global economic recession.
-Many businesses have been affected, and in particular the finance sector (predominantly based in Leeds) has seen many job losses.
+Yorkshire and the Humber have been affected by the global economic recession.
+Many businesses have been affected, and in particular, the finance sector (predominantly based in Leeds) has seen many job losses.

 The number of people claiming unemployment benefit, known as Jobseekers Allowance (JSA), has been steadily reducing since January 2010.
 There are currently (May 2010) 148,200 people claiming Jobseekers Allowance, which is the lowest number since April 2009.
 The unemployment rate for the Region, (as measured by the Labour Force Survey), is 8.2 percent, compared with 7.9 percent for the United Kingdom.